microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/90.core-bot-with-clu/90.core-bot-with-clu/README.md

 ### Create a CLU Application to enable language understanding

-The (updated) CLU model for this example can be found under `CognitiveModels/FlightBooking.json` and the CLU language model setup, training, and application configuration steps can be found [here][CLU_ServiceHowTo].
+The CLU model for this example can be found under `CognitiveModels/FlightBooking.json` and the CLU language model setup, training, and application configuration steps can be found [here][CLU_ServiceQuickStart].

 Once you created the CLU model, update `appsettings.json` with your `CluProjectName`, `CluDeploymentName`, `CluAPIKey` and `CluAPIHostName`.